-Who I help: I enjoy helping adults and teens find peace, acceptance and wisdom within their bodies and lives through an integrative use of mindfulness, expressive arts and body-based psychotherapy within a nurturing environment.
-Whether you are struggling with disordered eating, pregnancy loss, maternal mental health, addictions, anxiety, depression, or other challenges – I can help you return home to your mind, body and spirit.
+Who I help: I enjoy helping adults, teens, couples and families find peace, acceptance and wisdom within their bodies and lives through an integrative use of somatic, mindfulness and expressive arts therapies within a nurturing environment.
+Whether you are struggling with disordered eating, perinatal loss, maternal mental health, addictions, anxiety, depression, or relationship challenges – I can help you return home to your mind, body and spirit.
 Inviting the body into therapy offers a unique and experiential path of mind-body integration, awareness and growth.

 I believe: There is a way to bite into the richness of life, to healthily digest the ebb and flow of life’s cycles, and to live in your body with satisfaction and energy.
 Therapy may be the safe, soft place to land, learn and love.

 How?
 I hope to work together to understand your story, discover your deeper hungers, and transform that energy into self-love, creativity and freedom.
 My passion is helping people reconnect with their natural rhythms and deeper hungers through body-based techniques and mindful movement.
 I offer a blend of cognitive and somatic therapies through an attachment-based lens.
 Integrative mind-body therapy is like a safe container for exploration; like a womb for self-discovery, nourishment and growth.